Runa457/chocolate_hunter_runa/README.md

 + #### In the camp

-  She must eat enough chocolate in a certain amount of time.
+  Runa must eat enough chocolate in a certain amount of time.
 She can extend her lifespan only if she eat chocolates.\
   She can make potions by extracting ingredients from chocolate to recover her health.
 But she cannot restore her life with potions.\
   Upgrading equipments by special magic costs a lot of chocolate, but it is worth it.
 Weapon and armor can be upgraded.